nss-evening-web-development/curriculum/src/data/curriculum/client/week-13/notes/props-prop-types.md

     - UPDATE TAGS
 is_featured: true
 ---
-### The props object

-All react components have access to an object named "props".
-Props are any of the attributes that you pass to a component.
-For example, the following components have "color" passed to them as props.
+**The `props` Object**

+In React, components have access to an object called `props` (short for "properties"). `Props` are used to pass data from a parent component to a child component, allowing the child to receive and use this information.
+For example, if you pass an attribute like `color` to a component, it becomes part of the `props` object that the component can access and use.

+**Example:**

 ```js
 <Loading color="green" />